 The Diamond of the Kitchen

-Truffles, referred to as the “diamond of the kitchen,” are a delicacy that few will have the privilege to experience; fresh white truffles are even harder to find.
+Truffles, referred to as the “diamond of the kitchen,” are a delicacy that few will be privileged to experience; fresh white truffles are even harder to find.
 We had never tried them before our trip to Croatia and have not seen them on any menu since.
 They are unique as they can only grow in natural habitats, and there are few places in the world they are found.
 The truffles are not visible, requiring either specially trained pigs or dogs to hunt them.
 Black truffles are more common as they have a more extended season; white truffles are the most coveted.
 These fungi’ shelf life is short once harvested, so the white truffles are exceptionally rare to experience.
 These fragile white tubers range between $2400 to $6000 per pound in the U.S. market.

 Our Extraordinary Meal

-When we returned to the hotel, we researched more about the restaurant, which it turned out Anthony Bourdain featured on one of his shows.
+When we returned to the hotel, we researched more about the restaurant, which Anthony Bourdain featured on one of his shows.
 The owner is a truffle hunter who took him out for a White truffle hunt.
 We watched the show later that night and were even more shocked at our luck!

 You can learn more about our experience and white truffles at our post dedicated to our Croatia Cuisine experience.

 Central Dalmatian Coastal Towns of Croatia

 Don’t burn yourself out on coastal living yet.
 There will be more on our journey along the Dalmatian coast toward Croatia’s Southern tip.
 We made our way back Northeast and started heading down the shore to Zadar.
 Some of man’s earliest existence is found in the stone ages in the Zadar region.
 This ancient and modern city is a dichotomy and full of wonders.
 It is growing in popularity as one of the up-and-coming cities to visit in Europe.